kuzzleio/sdk-java/doc/3/protocols/websocket-options/index.md

 ### reconnectionRetries

-Number of attempt to try and reconnect. -1 for infinite attempt until the connection is fine again.
+Number of attempts to try and reconnect. -1 for infinite attempts until the connection is established again.

 ```java
 public long getReconnectionRetries();